anderkve/pygptreeo/README.md

-# GPTreeO: Gaussian Process Tree for Online Regression
+# pyGPTreeO: a Gaussian process tree for online regression

+(Work in progress.)

 ## Introduction
-GPTreeO is a Python tool designed for online/continual regression tasks.
+pyGPTreeO is a Python tool designed for online/continual regression tasks.
 It implements a dynamically growing tree where each leaf node is a local Gaussian Process (GP) regressor.
 This structure makes it particularly well-suited for learning from data streams where data points arrive sequentially.
+It builds on the DLGP approach by Lederer et al (https://arxiv.org/abs/2006.09446) and the R package GPTreeO (https://arxiv.org/abs/2410.01024).

 ## Features
 *   **Dynamic Tree Structure**: The tree adaptively changes its structure based on the incoming data, growing by splitting nodes as more data is observed in specific regions.